Should You Dine at MIL Restaurant in Sacred Valley Peru?

 #1 - Sacred Valley Modified tour with MIL Restaurant / Including the guide in your online reservation

 At 7:30 am your guide and driver pick you up from hotel for 45 min drive to Chinchero village where Quechua women do live demonstrations of traditional dyeing & weaving.
 Enjoy time to explore local ruins.
-Guide will look for local people who may be processing **Chuno (dehydrated potatoes).
+From late May to early July, your guide will look for local people who may be processing **Chuno (dehydrated potatoes).
 Drive 30 min to Moray ruins for a tour of terraced sink holes before you begin your 3 hour culinary experience at MIL.
 After lunch, you return 2H by car to your hotel in Cusco.
 Or if you can continue to Ollantaytambo.
 If time permits you drive about 20 min to Maras Terraced Salt Ponds on the way to the village of Ollantaytambo.

 Notes: the only option for same day train service is 19:00 Expedition.
 There is not enough time to get from MIL to Ollantaytambo in time for the afternoon trains.